Fighting Gun Charges in Drug Prosecutions

 If firearms are connected in any way to a felony drug crime, it can add years of prison time.
 And state and federal prosecutors will reach a long way to make the connection.

-I know how to challenge both the gun crime and the underlying drug crime.
-My name is Michael Spano, a criminal defense lawyer serving clients in Syracuse and Central New York facing state or federal charges.
+Criminal defense attorney Michael Spano knows how to challenge both the gun crime and the underlying drug crime.
+He serves clients in Syracuse and Central New York facing state or federal charges.
+Give him a call today to talk about your specific case.

 Drug Crimes Involving Guns